mangye16/ReID-Survey/README.md

 # TPAMI 2021 ReID-Survey with a Powerful AGW Baseline
 Deep Learning for Person Re-identification:  A Survey and Outlook.
-PDF wirh supplementary materials. [arXiv](https://arxiv.org/abs/2001.04193v2)
+PDF with supplementary materials. [arXiv](https://arxiv.org/abs/2001.04193v2)

 - An implementation of AGW for cross-modality visible-infrared Re-ID is [HERE](https://github.com/mangye16/Cross-Modal-Re-ID-baseline).